 As an overview, it is sufficient to understand that ANN algorithms make use of techniques like indexing, clustering, hashing, and quantization to significantly improve computation and storage at the cost of some loss in accuracy.

 While you are on the website, why not have a look at how easy it is to build a scalable similarity search system in just a few lines of code?
 You can find a few example notebooks that use Pinecone for solving similarity search and related problems.
-Grab your trial API key and we will be happy to help you along the way!
+Grab your free API key and we will be happy to help you along the way!